 Youth are catalysts of change in any society and involving the youth in agriculture can be a powerful way to promote healthy societies, make them financially independent and great contributors to the food system.
 However, a closer look at the level of youth’s involvement in the agricultural sector in Nigeria will reveal a less than average figure even with the increasing rate of unemployment in the country.

 The first of these constraints is lack of interest as a result of the hard work associated with farming.
-In the rural areas, youth are not willing to participate in farming because of the hard labour involved especially with the use of crude tools.
-As a result of this, they migrate to the urban centres to seek employment in other sectors and leave the farm operations to the old ones who try so much but cannot generate the desired output.
+In the rural areas, youth are not willing to participate in farming because of the hard labor involved especially with the use of crude tools.
+As a result of this, they migrate to the urban centers to seek employment in other sectors and leave the farm operations to the old ones who try so much but cannot generate the desired output.

 For us to be able to gain traction with the younger generation, agriculture should be presented to them in a way that is appealing, stories of youth already involved in the sector should be told so that others will be able to connect with their achievements.
 In addition, technologies and innovations should be improved upon to help relieve the burden associated with agriculture.
 More so, their opinions in policy making should be sought after all, they know where the shoe pinches.